wiltonlazary/lakeFS/docs/deploy/k8s.md

----
-layout: default
-title: With Kubernetes
-parent: Deploy lakeFS
-description: This guide will help you deploy your production lakeFS environment on Kubernetes using a helm chart
-nav_order: 40
----

 # Deploy lakeFS on Kubernetes
-{: .no_toc }

 ## Database
-{: .no_toc }

 lakeFS requires a PostgreSQL database to synchronize actions on your repositories.
 This section assumes you already have a PostgreSQL database accessible from your Kubernetes cluster.
 Instructions for creating the database can be found on the deployment instructions for [AWS](./aws.md#creating-the-database-on-aws-rds), [Azure](./azure.md#creating-the-database-on-azure-database) and [GCP](./gcp.md#creating-the-database-on-gcp-sql).

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

-{% include_relative includes/prerequisites.md %}

 ## Installing on Kubernetes